Table of Contents

 • Asynchronous: checked

-This is the physical reading frequency of the sensor.
+This refers to the physical reading frequency of the sensor.

-• asynchronous unchecked: the sensor is read physically and the relay status is sent at the defined reading frequency.
+• asynchronous unchecked: the sensor is physically read and the status of the relay is sent at the defined reading frequency.

-• asynchronous checked: the sensor is read physically at the defined reading frequency, but the relay status is sent only if it is different from the last reading.
-In any case, statuses are sent every hour.
+• asynchronous checked: the sensor is physically read at the defined reading frequency but the status of the relay is sent only if it differs from the last reading.
+In all cases, statuses are sent every hour.

-Services (washaccess, optimization, or eBike) read the sensors and activate the relays when needed, but these services never send the sensor status.
+The services (washaccess, optimization, or ebike) read the sensors and activate the relays when requested, but these services never send the status of the sensor.

 Eastron SDM530C (Modbus TCP)